 • On-foot (rare, dense urban submarkets only)

 Most new Dashers choose car.
-If you’re unsure whether your market supports bike or scooter delivery, just enter your zip code and DoorDash will show you the options.
+If you're unsure whether your market supports bike or scooter delivery, the sign-up flow will show the options available for your zip code.

 Upload these to your application: